 Koper, located just five kilometres from the Italian border, is Slovenia’s main port city.
 It has an impressive array of historic architecture, ranging from the Venetian Gothic loggia, via its 15th-century palace to the 14th-century Cathedral of St Nazarius.

-Salt-making has been an important practise in Slovenia since at least the 13th century, so it made sense to protect the precious ecosystem that allowed the creation of such a prosperous market.
+Salt-making has been important practice in Slovenia since at least the 13th century, so it made sense to protect the precious ecosystem that allowed the creation of such a prosperous market.
 Visitors to the Secovlje Salina Nature Park are today treated to glimpses of rare flora and fauna that are specially equipped to deal with these salty conditions, including a wide array of birds and the Etruscan shrew – the world’s smallest mammal.

 The Strunjan Nature Park, just north of Piran, is a breath of fresh air away from Slovenia’s coastal towns.
 Covering a total of four kilometres of coastline and featuring a peninsula with rocky cliffs that tower above the waterfront, alongside is a long pebble beach that’s incredibly popular during the summer months.
 There are also scattered salt pans and the chance to see all kinds of plants and wildlife that call this beautiful slice of coast home.